Jay Briscoe: Death

+Legacy

 On January 18, an episode of Ring of Honor Honor Club was created as a Briscoe tribute show, entitled Jay Briscoe Tribute and Celebration of Life.
 The next day, Wrestling Observer Radio journalist Dave Meltzer revealed that plans were made to hold another tribute to Briscoe when Ring of Honor resumed airing its weekly series later in the year.

 On the January 20 WWE SmackDown, WWE commentator Michael Cole paid tribute to Briscoe, labeling him and brother Mark as "one of the greatest tag teams in wrestling".
+WWE CCO Triple H similarly paid tribute in a tweet, commending him as an "...incredible performer who created a deep connection with wrestling fans across the globe."

+On Night Two of Wrestle Kingdom 17 on January 21, 2023, New Japan Pro-Wrestling and Pro Wrestling Noah paid tribute to Briscoe by having talent from both companies (led by Hiroshi Tanahashi and Naomichi Marufuji) accompany pictures of Briscoe to the ring, where a ten-bell salute was conducted while the Briscoes' theme played.

-Briscoe's brother, Mark, faced Jay Lethal in the main event of the January 25 AEW Dynamite, which would have been Jay's 39th birthday.
+Briscoe's brother, Mark, defeated Jay Lethal in the main event of the January 25th, 2023 edition of AEW Dynamite, which would have been Jay's 39th birthday.
 The entire locker room came out to celebrate Mark's win in honor of his brother.
+After winning the AEW World Tag Team Championships in April 2023, Briscoe's former rivals, FTR, adorned the nameplates on the titles in his name in tribute.